EdgarQuinones/EdgarQuinones/README.md

 Hello!
 I am a junior pursuing my bachelor's in Computer at the University of North Florida.
 My goal is to get a job in tech and learn all there is to know in Computer Science.
 I've shared below the various projects and competitions I have created and participated in.
 ### Projects
 - [Virtual Homelab](https://github.com/EdgarQuinones/Virtual-HomeLab): Virtual Homelab I am working by hosting multiple VMs on my desktop
-- [InfoSec Resources](https://github.com/EdgarQuinones/CyberSecurity-Resources): A comprehensive list that contains various resources I have contributed to in multiple areas of IT
 - [100 Days of Code: Python](https://github.com/EdgarQuinones/100-Days-of-Python): 100 days, 100 projects in Python, along with notes from each day (In-Progress)
 - [OverTheWire Launcher](https://github.com/EdgarQuinones/OverTheWire-Launcher): A command-line only launcher I made for a CTF website using bash
 ### Competitions